Lululemon Mission Statement, Vision & Core Values Explained

 Theme 3: Wellness Ecosystem Integration

-The $75 million commitment to the Centre for Social Impact by 2025 funds mindfulness partnerships with UN frontline workers, maker support, and annual global well-being research.
-These aren't charitable afterthoughts; they're customer acquisition and retention tools that keep the brand top-of-mind between purchase cycles.
+The $75 million commitment to the Centre for Social Impact funds mindfulness partnerships, maker support, and global well-being research.
+These programs fit the vision, although their effect on customer acquisition and retention is not directly established.

 Strategic Theme2026 Capital AllocationVision ConnectionMeasurable Outcome